 3. Instruction Manual

-The overall campaign resulted in a quintupling of enrollment and attracted top-tier students.
+The overall campaign has resulted in a 10X growth in enrollment and is attracting top-tier students.
 Our efforts to grow enrollment even further are ongoing.

 In the upcoming weeks, I’ll share more examples of high-fidelity content marketing campaigns we are running on behalf of our other clients.